mramonlopez/antelope-sdk-cpp/Readme.md

         android:host="login" />
 </intent-filter>
 ```

-- In the main Activity class add
+#### Step 2
+In the main Activity of the project, we also need to override the onNewIntent method and include code similar to the following to notify the delegate about the arrival of the callback:
 ```java
 import com.onikami.antelope.SigningRequestCallbackManager;